- Your business needs a LinkedIn page.

 But you'll need a LinkedIn company page to take advantage.
 Here's how to create a page and how to best use LinkedIn for your business.

 A company page helps potential customers learn more about your business, brand, products, services and job opportunities.
 To create a LinkedIn company page, you'll need a personal LinkedIn account and a verified email address.

-LinkedIn requires you to include a company description, which needs to be between 250 and 2,000 characters, including spaces.
-Your description should include information about your business, such as what products and services you offer, your company's history and mission.
+LinkedIn requires you to provide a company description, which needs to be between 250 and 2,000 characters, including spaces.
+Your description should include information about your business, such as the products and services you offer and your company's history and mission.